cuappdev/announcements-backend/README.md

 - Note that in order to run the database locally, you will need to have MongoDB installed.

-2. Run `yarn install` to install dependencies.
+2. Run `yarn` to install dependencies.
 3. Start the development server by running `yarn dev`.
 To run the production build instead, use `yarn build` followed by `yarn start`.

+## Styling

+- If using VSCode, install the Prettier extension and configure your settings to use it.